A. Thangathurai

 Arunasalam Thangathurai (அருணாசலம் தங்கத்துரை; 17 January 1936 – 5 July 1997) was a Sri Lankan Tamil lawyer, politician and Member of Parliament.

 Early life and family

 Thangathurai was born 17 January 1936.
 He was from the village of Killiveddy near Mutur in Trincomalee District, along the bank of Allai tank.
-His father was a rural register and a land-owning farmer.
+His father was a rural registrar and a land-owning farmer.
 Communal tension in the Allai area grew in the 1950s after Sinhalese were settled in the area.
 However, Thangathurai's family had good relations with the Sinhalese villagers, particularly those from Dehiwatte, many of whom would come to Killiveddy to buy curd and register with his father.
 Thangathurai was educated at Mutur, Government College, Batticaloa and Stanley College, Ariyalai.

 Thangathurai was married to Sathyashri.
 They had two daughters (Dharmini) and one son (Ahilan).